azmy60/bks-test-plugin/README.md

-# Beekeeper Studio Sample Plugin
+# Beekeeper Studio Test Plugin

-This is a sample plugin for Beekeeper Studio
+This is a test plugin for Beekeeper Studio